albertoursino/steam-database/README.md

 This project is based on creating a Java language application capable of querying a database (created by us) inspired by the homonymous game platform [Steam](https://store.steampowered.com/).

-To use the application just download [SteamApp](https://github.com/lettomobile/SteamApp/blob/master/SteamApp.jar).
-To query the database you must first contact us (see authors) in order to create an account within it with the appropriate permissions.

 Minimum version of java jdk supported: 12.0.1

 License